lidq92/img2latex-mathpix/README.md

 ## Requirements

-- Your API keys in your [MathpixOCR dashboard](https://dashboard.mathpix.com/) (different from the Mathpix account used in the Snip app)
+- Your API Keys in your [MathpixOCR dashboard](https://dashboard.mathpix.com/) (different from the Mathpix account used in the Snip app)

 - JDK 11 or higher version ([OpenJDK](https://openjdk.java.net/) is highly recommended) if you plan to use `Image2LaTeX-x.x.x.jar`